UH’s First Team Begins Fall Practice

 Growing grass on those fields before fall camp fell to Patterson and Pasche.
 They spread seeds and watered the field, but when they returned to check on it, “you couldn’t see the field for all the birds on the ground feeding on the seeds.”

 The program also had no money for helmets, pads, jerseys, or facilities.
-Years later, players laughed at how the school handed out pairs of shoes in two different sizes.
+Years later, players laughed at how the school handed out pairs of shoes in two sizes.
 The equipment manager, Bobby Brown, had to bicycle across town to paint the helmets red.
 It wasn’t much better for the players, either.

 “Civilian clothes were so hard to get right after the war.
 I wore my uniform for a long time,” Charlie Manichia said.
 “Like a lot of those guys, I was going to school on the GI Bill.
 When they asked me about playing football, I figured, `Why not?'”